glitchdata/gd-license/README.md

 Two additional tables power credentialed access:

 - `users`: stores email, full name, bcrypt `password_hash`, timestamps, and `last_login_at`.
+- `users.is_admin`: flag granting access to the admin/portal tools and protected license endpoints.
 - `user_licenses`: associates users with `licenses` (many-to-many) with `assigned_at` metadata.

 Assigning a license is as simple as inserting a row into `user_licenses` with the relevant IDs.